Mara-Li/obsidian-canvas-css-class/README.md

 ---
 # Installation

-- Install the plugin using the community plugin manager (not yet added)
+- [x] Install the plugin throught the Obsidian Community Plugin browser
-- Using [BRAT](https://github.com/TfTHacker/obsidian42-brat) using this link : `https://github.com/mara-li/obsidian-canvas-css-class`
+- [x] Using [BRAT](https://github.com/TfTHacker/obsidian42-brat) using this link : `https://github.com/mara-li/obsidian-canvas-css-class`
-- Manually, with unzipping the last release in your `.obsidian/plugins` folder.
+- [x] Manually, with unzipping the last release in your `.obsidian/plugins` folder.

 ---
 # :robot: Developing